stanley-fork/WFGY/TensionUniverse/BlackHole/Q005_abc_conjecture.md

 2. `signal_abc_exception_sparsity`

-   * Definition: a signal built from `D_exc(m; k)` and known abc compatible upper bounds.
+   * Definition: a signal built from `D_exc(m; k)` and the abc compatible upper bounds `u_k(γ)`.
    * Purpose: encourage the model to treat high quality exceptions as sparse and special rather than typical when working under abc type assumptions.

 3. `signal_abc_counterfactual_separation`

-   * Definition: a signal that measures whether the model correctly keeps separate the consequences of assuming abc and assuming a strong abc violation.
+   * Definition: a signal that measures whether the model correctly keeps separate the consequences of assuming abc and assuming a strong abc violation in controlled prompts.
    * Purpose: reduce mixing between World T and World F narratives in multi step reasoning.

 4. `signal_abc_tension_magnitude`

-   * Definition: directly sets the signal equal to `Tension_abc(m)` for states that summarize the model’s internal beliefs about triples.
+   * Definition: directly sets the signal equal to `Tension_abc(m)` for states that summarize the model’s internal beliefs about triples across scales.
    * Purpose: provide a scalar consistency indicator for use in auxiliary loss terms or interpretability tools.

 ### 7.2 Architectural patterns